zbmed-semtec/wmd-word2vec/README.md

 The following section outlines the process of generating word-level embeddings for each PMID of the RELISH corpus and completing the similarity matrix with word mover's distances.

 ### Generate Embeddings
-The following section species on the process of either training a word2vec model or using a pretrained one.
+The following section species on the process of training a word2vec model.

 #### Using Trained Word2Vec models
 We construct Word2Vec models with customizable hyperparameters.
 We employ the parameters shown below in order to generate our models.